OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/courses.md

 There are several others one can find on the page

+Participants in the course at Seneca are encouraged (or even required?) to maintain a journal of their work.
+These blog posts are aggregated on the [Telescope](https://telescope.cdot.systems/) system.

 ## Columbia, NY, USA

 * [COMS 4995 Open Source Development](https://www.cs.columbia.edu/~paine/4995/)